 If you or a loved one have sustained injuries in a roof or ladder fall accident in Pennsylvania, our dedicated injury lawyers are here to advocate for your right to compensation.
 We know that you likely have questions about your legal rights and possible options for recovering compensation outside of the workers’ compensation system, so we provide you with a free initial consultation so that we can explain the legal process and possible avenues for recovering compensation.
 Call or fill out this online contact form today to schedule your free consultation with an experienced roof fall injury attorney in Pittsburgh, PA at Matzus Law, LLC.

 Frequently Asked Questions About Roof and Ladder Fall Accidents in Pennsylvania

 Workers’ compensation, while extremely valuable, does not provide compensation for 100 percent of your lost wages or other expenses related to the accident.
 When a third party, non-employer’s negligence caused your accident, you should be entitled to recover compensation for every dollar related to your injury—in other words, you should not be required to suffer financially while you struggle to recover physically.
 Workers’ compensation also provides no compensation for the pain and suffering that your physical injuries have caused, while we can recover compensation for pain and suffering via the legal process.

 Generally, you have two years to file a personal injury lawsuit if you were injured in a roof or ladder fall accident in Pennsylvania.
 If the accident resulted in your loved one’s death, the wrongful death statute of limitations expires two years from the date of the victim’s death.
-Despite these relatively lengthy time periods, it’s always advisable to begin exploring your legal options as soon as possible, in order to make sure that evidence is preserved and your case is at its strongest.
+Despite these relatively long time periods, it’s always advisable to begin exploring your legal options as soon as possible, in order to make sure that evidence is preserved and your case is at its strongest.